joepie91/Prove-It/README.md

 * Chainable validators that read clearly.
 * Composable validators that make sense.
 * Schema validation for complex objects, arrays and collections.
-* Designed to create validators on startup, instead of at validation time, for optimum performance.
+* Designed for optimum performance.
+[Benchmark here](http://jsperf.com/prove-it-vs-joi).
 * An error message structure that is terse and friendly for developers.

 #Installation